WE ARE NO LONGER ACCEPTING APPLICATIONS FOR THIS POSITION. PLEASE CHECK OUT OTHER AMAZING EARTH SCIENCES VOLUNTEER POSITIONS.

 - Attention to detail

-- Ability to follow instructions to ask for clarification/instructions if necessary
+- Ability to follow instructions and to ask for clarification/instructions if necessary

 Applicants must be able to volunteer for one four hour shift per week with a minimum of 20 shifts within one year.
 Shifts are available seven days a week between 8:30 a.m. - 5:00 p.m.
 The scheduling of shift days and times will take place on a case-by-case basis pending acceptance as a lab volunteer.